mk8310/pgadmin4/docs/en_US/backup_dialog.rst

   disadvantages:

-   * Select *Custom* to create a custom archive file that you can use with *pg_restore* to create a copy of a database.
-Custom archive file formats must be restored with *pg_restore*.
+   * Select *Custom* to create a custom archive file that you can use with *sys_restore* to create a copy of a database.
+Custom archive file formats must be restored with *sys_restore*.
 This format offers the opportunity to select which database objects to restore from the backup file. *Custom* archive format is recommended for medium to large databases as it is compressed by default.

-   * Select *Tar* to generate a tar archive file that you can restore with *pg_restore*.
+   * Select *Tar* to generate a tar archive file that you can restore with *sys_restore*.
 The tar format does not support compression.

    * Select *Plain* to create a plain-text script file.
 A plain-text script file contains SQL statements and commands that you can execute at the *psql*